RC Airplanes Simplified

 A Short History of RC Flight Training methods.

-Way back, when I was learning to fly, the only method available was to teach your self!
+RC airplane training, way back when when I was learning to fly, the only method available was to teach your self!
 This was a long and heart-breaking process, with many crashes and repairs, along the road to success.

 I believe the first change came when flying clubs decided to start a training program.
 A few of the competent flyers, who were willing to offer their time, were appointed instructors.